ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/MikroE_BBB_CLICK_Design/README.md

 # MikroElektronika_CLICK_Design for BeagleBone Black

-Open Source BeagleBone Black armv7 A8 platform reference and testing repository is created for MikroElektronika purposes.
+Open Source BeagleBone Black armv7 A8 platform reference and testing repository is created for MikroElektronika's purposes.

-Here, two examples how to use BeagleBone Black with MikroElektronica clicks are shown.
+Two examples how to use BeagleBone Black with MikroElektronica's clicks are shown.

 ## Who is MikroElektronika?

 https://www.mikroe.com/about

-## What are the MikroElektronika products?
+## What are the MikroElektronika's products?

 https://www.mikroe.com/